Posted 09.16.2014 by Josh Krakauer

 How popular is the site?

 It’s difficult to know how many times our content has been saved and re-published around the web.
-It’s fair to say the photos have been viewed millions of times.
+Startup Stock Photos is the #4 most viewed photographer on Pexels with more than 360 million views.
 We really only know what Google Analytics tells us about out own site.
-StartupStockPhotos.com received 70,000 unique visitors in the month of May 2015, and consistently sees more than 90,000 page views a month.
+In 2015, StartupStockPhotos.com was receiving about 70,000 unique visitors per month.
 Visitors have come from 200+ countries and all 50 states (Iowa is the 8th most popular).

 How often do we update the site?